-The FDA announced yesterday that Onfi (clobazam), an anti-seizure drug, can cause rare but serious skin reactions that can result in permanent harm and death.
+The FDA announced that Onfi (clobazam), an anti-seizure drug, can cause rare but severe skin reactions resulting in permanent harm and death.
 Two such skin reactions are Stevens-Johnson Syndrome (SJS) and Toxic Epidural Necrolysis (TEN).
 These immune-mediated diseases cause loss of the epidermal skin layer that can result in death.

-The FDA has identified 20 cases of SJS/TEN associated with the medication and at least five children have been seriously injured by this product.
+The FDA has identified 20 cases of SJS/TEN associated with the medication, and this product has seriously injured at least five children.

 With Toxic Epidural Necrolysis, the epidermis, the top layer of skin, detaches from the dermis, the lower layers of the skin, all over the body.
-While it can affect many parts of the body, it most severely affects the mucous membranes, such as the mouth, eyes, and vagina.
+While it can affect many body parts, it most severely affects the mucous membranes, such as the mouth, eyes, and vagina.
 The severe findings of TEN are often preceded by 1 to 2 weeks of a fever.